dreki/chimera/README.md

 Feel free to open pull requests and I'll merge them.

 ## bf4lyf
-This one goes out to the geniuses I work with every day at BuzzFeed ❤️
+This one goes out to the geniuses I work with every day at BuzzFeed.